Use by instance type

 -

-Press the arrow keys to select Continue and press Enter.
+Use arrow keys to select Continue, then press Enter.

 -